quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Note that proprietary QUIC versions, that have been deployed before standardization, might not set the first bit in a QUIC long header packet to
-1. To parse these versions, example code is provided in the appendix (see
-{{sec-google-version}}).
-However, it is expected that these versions will gradually disappear over time.
+1. However, it is expected that these versions will gradually disappear over time.

 When the version has been identified as QUIC version 1, the packet type needs to